-The Patchbay/Router page allows you to connect each of the Delta 1010LT's hardware outputs (4 pairs of analog outputs and 1 pair of digital output channels) to specific audio sources within the Delta 1010LT board.
+The Patchbay/Router page allows you to connect each of the Delta 410's hardware outputs (4 pairs of analog outputs and 1 pair of digital output channels) to specific audio sources within the Delta 410 board.
 To display this page, click the "Patchbay/Router" tab of the Delta Control Panel.

-The leftmost vertical column of Patchbay/Router page, "H/W Out 1/2," connects this analog stereo pair to one of eight stereo sources:
+The leftmost vertical column of Patchbay/Router page, "H/W Out 1/2," connects this analog stereo pair to one of five stereo sources:

-- 1. The default setting, "WavOut 1/2," connects ports OUT1 and OUT2 to your music software or Windows multimedia applet.
-In other words, when music software plays audio to the device named "WavOut 1/2 Delta-1010LT" it will be routed directly to the "hardware" analog outputs 1 & 2 of your 1010LT breakout cable. - The second option, "Monitor Mixer," connects ports OUT1 and OUT2 to the outputs of the Delta 1010LT monitor mixer.
-For more information of the capabilities of the monitor mixer, please see the section "Monitor Mixer Page." - 3.
-The third option, "S/PDIF In," connects ports OUT1 and OUT2 directly to the hardware S/PDIF input on the Delta 1010LT PCI host card.
+- 1. The default setting, "WavOut 1/2", connects ports OUT1 and OUT2 to your music software or Windows multimedia applet.
+In other words, when music software plays audio to the device named "WavOut 1/2 Delta-410" it will be routed directly to the "hardware" analog outputs 1 & 2 of your 410 breakout cable. - 2.
+The second option, "Monitor Mixer", connects ports OUT1 and OUT2 to the outputs of the Delta 410 monitor mixer.
+For more information of the capabilities of the monitor mixer, please see the section "Monitor Mixer Page". - 3.
+The third option, "S/PDIF In", connects ports OUT1 and OUT2 directly to the hardware S/PDIF input on the Delta 410 PCI host card.
 The left channel of the S/PDIF In is routed to OUT1 and the right channel of the S/PDIF In is routed to OUT2. - 4.
-The fourth option, "S/PDIF In (L/R Rev.)," functions identically to the third option, except that the left and right channels are swapped.
+The fourth option, "S/PDIF In (L/R Rev.)", functions identically to the third option, except that the left and right channels are swapped.
 Therefore in this mode, the left channel of the S/PDIF In is routed to OUT2 and the right channel of the S/PDIF In is routed to OUT1. - 5.
-Selections five through eight connect the hardware analog inputs 1 & 2, 3 & 4, 5 & 6, or 7 & 8 (respectively) directly to the 1010LT's hardware analog outputs 1 & 2.
-For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be copied to OUT1, and any signal present at the IN2 port will be copied to OUT2.
-This same behavior applies to "H/W In 3/4," "H/W In 5/6," and "H/W In 7/8" when selected.
+Selection five connects the hardware analog input 1 & 2 directly to the 410's hardware analog outputs 1 & 2.
+In other words, if "H/W In 1/2" were selected, any signal present at the IN1 RCA jack will be copied to OUT1, and any signal present at the IN2 RCA jack will be copied to OUT2.